RuiAreiasMAT/mat.tap.query.api/docs/Views.md

 # Views

-A user can specify the view of parameters and then use it to query parameters data without specifying all parameters every time.
+A user can specify the view of parameters and then use it to query parameters data without specifying all parameters every time in the url when consuming data.

 ## Get all views